 If history isn’t your thing, take a Rochester Microbrew Trolley Tour or a haunted Rochester Tour and visit the grave site of Doc “Moonlight Graham,” the first man emancipated by President Abraham Lincoln (you may also recognize his name from “Field of Dreams”).

 To find outdoor dining in Rochester, just look up.
-Rochester’s rooftop restaurants, including the Tap House, La Vetta and Kathy’s Pub, are just a few that halo Historic 3rd Street and light up the city’s skyline.
-The Tap House offers 50 beers on tap plus a rooftop patio with a large fireplace.
-H3 Rooftop’s bar above Terza Ristorante, a full-service Italian restaurant, offers panoramic views of downtown and Soldier's Field Park.
+Rochester’s rooftop restaurant light up the city's skyline along Historic 3rd Street.
+The Tap House offers 50 rotating beers plus a rooftop patio with a large fireplace.
+CRAVE is located on the second floor of Hotel Indigo and features a retractable glass roof and lots of windows for taking in all that fresh air.
 For entertainment while you dine, take in a rooftop show above Kathy’s Pub.
 Long known for its indoor live music offerings, Kathy’s now hosts rooftop performances during the summer months.

 Rochester’s abundance of downtown hotels makes it an easy place to visit, with over 6,000 rooms spread across 58 different venues, but you’ll also find plenty of campgrounds and RV parks just outside the downtown core.
-The city is also home to five TAG-approved hotels, a special designation awarded to hotels that support the LGBTQ community.
+The city is also home to five hotels that are 'TAG approved,' a special designation awarded to hotels that support the LGBTQ community.